Chipdelmal/MoNeT_ML/DiscoveryProgram/STP/README.md

 ## Rules

+* Document your work constantly!
+* Document the reasons behind the decisions made.
 * Push your work often to the repo!
+* Think about interpretability whenever making decisions on the models.
 * Work on the designated folder of the repo (the one in which this README file is located at).
 * Do not push datasets or models to the repo! (only code).
 * Always think about what others will think when they read your code.